gislite/webgis-pub/webgis-src/pt02_mapserver/ch03_MapServer-CGI/sec04_control/section.rst

 Being able to turn map layers on and off is a standard feature of web mapping applications.
 There are many ways to accomplish this using form objects as control.
 You can use the drop box/menu, check boxes, and/or radio buttons.
-In this example you'll see how to implement layer selection using check boxes and drop boxes.</p>
+In this example you'll see how to implement layer selection using check boxes and drop boxes.

 Here is the corresponding Mapfile: